Diagnostic Imaging Salary Information and Job Duties

-According to the U.S. Bureau of Labor Statistics (BLS), an average yearly salary for a career in diagnostic imagery is around $60,000, and job opportunities are expected to increase 18% from 2008-2018 (www.bls.gov).
-Although there is generally not any certification or licensing requirements, employers prefer that applicants earn certification through the American Registry of Radiologic Technologists prior to seeking employment.
+According to the U.S. Bureau of Labor Statistics (BLS), the average yearly salary for diagnostic medical sonographers was around $66,000 in 2012, and job opportunities are expected to increase 44% from 2010-2020 (www.bls.gov).
+Although there are generally not any certification or licensing requirements, employers prefer that applicants earn certification through the American Registry of Radiologic Technologists prior to seeking employment.
 Professionals generally work in hospitals, doctors offices, diagnostic centers and outpatient care facilities.

 Related to Diagnostic Imaging Salary Information and Job Duties